 Industry Days: January & March

 STEM Industry Days occur in January and March.
 Each day highlights a specific business that demonstrates the services they provide and how they are using STEM education.
-Industry Days are a great way for young adults to understand what businesses do, how they are an important part of the community, and what career paths they may want to pursue in the future.
+Industry Days are a great way for young adults to understand what businesses do and how important businesses are to the community and the economy.
 Learn more about Industry Days.